Thatguy560/CV/README.md

 ## Background

-Young, self-motivated and diligent aspiring Full-Stack Developer who has just graduated from renowned software development bootcamp [Makers Academy](https://makers.tech).
+Young, self-motivated and diligent Full-Stack Developer who has just graduated from renowned software development bootcamp [Makers Academy](https://makers.tech).

 <!-- Then a sentence about what you've achieved.
 And then a sentence about what exictes you about tech. -->
 After finishing my A levels, I was offered university places but chose employment with an apprenticeship as my path to further education as I believed this would give me a better insight into the application of academic knowledge to the real world.
 During the last three and a half years I have worked in three separate jobs within the Accounting and Finance sector.
 My employers encouraged me to study accountancy by day release.
 This education combined with what I learnt performing my work, individually and as a team member, helped my personal development.